About The Upper Potomac Music Weekends

 Each program offers a slightly different flavor or theme to appeal to a wide range of students.

 Workshops, Concert, Jam Sessions and a Contra Dance for fiddlers and those who play with them.
-A variety of styles are presented by some of the region’s finest fiddle teachers with an emphasis on dance fiddle styles including Appalachian, Irish, New England, Swing, Scandinavian and English.
-2015 teachers are: Elke Baker (Scottish, English), Andrea Hoag (Scandinavian, English), Graham DeZarn (Irish, Appalachian), Alexander Mitchell (swing) Danny Knicely (bluegrass and oldtime mandolin), Joe Herrmann (Old-time), Dave Wiesler (NE Dance Band, piano), Ken Kolodner (hammered dulcimer accompaniment) and Paul Oorts (mandolin and mixed-instrument band classes).
+A variety of styles are presented by some of the region's finest fiddle teachers with an emphasis on dance fiddle styles including Cape Breton, Appalachian, New England and French Canadian.
+2016 teachers are Alan Jabbour (old-time), David Kaynor (New England), Emerald Rae (Scottish/Cape Breton), Pascal Gemme (French Canadian), Mary Lea & Peter Barnes (English), along with Danny Knicely (bluegrass/swing), Ken Kolodner (hammered dulcimer accompaniment) and Paul Oorts (mandolin and mixed-instrument band classes).

-Weekend retreat featuring classes, concerts, sessions and private tutorials for a variety of bellows-blown bagpipes, flute and mixed instruments.
-Staff are: Cillian Vallely (uilleann pipes), Kevin Crawford (Irish flute), Timothy Cummings (Scottish smallpipes and borderpipes), Dick Hensold (Northumbrian smallpipes) Iain MacHarg (Scottish smallpipes and borderpipes) and our host piper Bob Mitchell (Scottish smallpipes & border pipes).
-Classes for all levels of ability; high quality rental Scottish smallpipes are available for new pipers who wish to try them for the weekend.
+Weekend retreat featuring classes, concerts, sessions and private tutorials for a variety of bellows-blown bagpipes, flute, fiddle, bouzouki and mixed instruments.
+Staff include: Cillian Vallely (uilleann pipes), Kevin Crawford (Irish flute), Colin Farrell (Irish fiddle), Ian Lawther (Northumbrian smallpipes), EJ Jones (Scottish smallpipes and borderpipes), Mike McNintch (Scottish smallpipes & border pipes), Nick Hudson (Scottish smallpipes and border pipes) and Frances Cunningham (bouzouki).
+Classes for all levels of ability; high-quality rental Scottish smallpipes are available for new pipers who wish to try them for the weekend.